 Price in Nike’s 4Ps

 This element of Nike’s marketing mix identifies the prices that maximize profits while attracting the desired share of the target market.
-An objective of the company’s marketing strategy is to offer its products at a premium price, although the price points and price ranges account for the conditions of the sporting goods market.
-Nike’s 4P applies the following pricing strategies:
+Nike’s 4Ps apply the following pricing strategies:

 - Value-based pricing strategy